fortran-lang/stdlib/doc/specs/stdlib_sparse.md

 Experimental

 #### Description
-The `ELL` format stores the data in a dense matrix of $nrows \times K$ in column major order.
-By imposing a constant number of zeros per row $K$, this format will incure in additional zeros being stored, but it enables efficient vectorization as memory acces are carried out by constant sized strides.
+The `ELL` format stores data in a dense matrix of $nrows \times K$ in column major order.
+By imposing a constant number of zeros per row $K$, this format will incur in additional zeros being stored, but it enables efficient vectorization as memory acces is carried out by constant sized strides.

 ```Fortran
 type(ELL_sp) :: ELL